Skip to main content

 4. Sackett DL, et al. Evidence Based Medicine: What It Is and What It Isn't.
 BMJ.
 1996;312(7023):71-72.

 Medical Disclaimer: This resource provides clinical context for educational purposes.
 In the world of Precision Medicine, there is no "one size fits all", the right approach must be matched to your unique lab work, physiology, and goals.
-Consult Dr. Ash to determine if this approach is right for you, especially if you have chronic health conditions or are taking prescription medications.
+Consult Dr. Ash to determine if this approach is right for you, particularly if you have chronic health conditions or are taking prescription medications.

 Dr. Ash is a board-certified internal medicine physician specializing in preventive medicine and healthspan optimization at Fishtown Medicine in Philadelphia.
 He takes a systems-thinking approach to help patients extend their healthspan, not just treat symptoms.